casanet/casanet-server/docs/IFTTT.md

 ## Implementation
-Currently, the implementation of Ifttt integration is using Ifttt [WebHooks](https://ifttt.com/maker_webhooks). because implementing of Ifttt service require main host that received Ifttt API calls, but this project made to be totally in users hands and control. so using webhooks is the best option for it.
+Currently, the implementation of Ifttt integration is using Ifttt [WebHooks](https://ifttt.com/maker_webhooks). because implementing an Ifttt service requires registering a constant host to received Ifttt API calls, but this project made to be totally in the user's hands and control. so using webhooks is the best option for it.

 ## Step by step instructions